loganthomsen14/loganthomsen14/README.md

 - 👋 Hi, I’m Logan Thomsen
 - 👀 I’m interested in exercising, coding, and fishing.
-- 🌱 I’m currently learning about API's
+- 🌱 I’m currently learning about node.js and backend developing.
 - 💞️ I code my projects in HTML, CSS and Javascript.
 I also use Bootstrap and jQuery
 - 📫 How to reach me: loganthomsen14@gmail.com